easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     EasyBuild has a mechanism to integrate with it.

-    Due to the specific hardware and software setup of LUMI using the EasyBuild common toolchains is all but straightforward.
+    Due to the specific hardware and software setup of LUMI using the EasyBuild common toolchains is anything but straightforward.
 Getting Open MPI, a key component of the foss toolchain, to work is a bit of a challenge at the moment.
 The Intel compilers are not a very good match with AMD CPUs.
 One needs to be very careful when choosing the target architecture for code optimisation (`-xHost` will not generate AVX/AVX2 code), most recent versions of MKL have